-Comparison of weekly Boundary and Distant data sets, using the Mann Whitney U test, only showed a statistical difference between Boundary and Distant measurements during the week of August 10 (Table D-2).
-During this week, the Distant locations were statistically higher than the Boundary locations.
-Because the Distant locations were higher, an INL-related cause for the statistical difference is not indicated and it is more likely due to random variability in the data.
+Comparison of weekly Boundary and Distant data sets, using the Mann Whitney U test, only showed no statistical differences between Boundary and Distant measurements during the third quarter of 2006 (Table D-2).

-No 131I was detected in any of the charcoal cartridge batches collected during the third quarter of 2005.
-Weekly 131I results for each location are listed in Table C-2 of Appendix C. Gamma spectrographic analysis is also done with the 131I analysis.
-Cesium-137 was detected near the detection limit in 36 of the 234 measured cartridges.
+lodine-131 was not detected in any of the charcoal cartridge batches collected during the third quarter of 2006.
+Weekly I results for each location are listed in Table C-2 of Appendix C. Gamma spectrographic analysis is also done with the I analysis.

-Weekly filters for the third quarter of 2005 were composited by location.
-All samples were analyzed for gamma-emitting radionuclides, including 137Cs.
-Composites were also analyzed for 90Sr, 238Pu, ^{239/240}Pu, and 241Am.
-All results for composite filter samples are shown in Table C-3, Appendix C.
+Weekly filters for the third quarter of 2006 were composited by location.
+All samples were analyzed for gamma-emitting radionuclides, including Cs.
+Composites were also analyzed for Sr, Pu, 239/240Pu, and Am.
+All valid results for composite filter samples are shown in Table C-3, Appendix C. There were some additional results for alpha-emitting radionuclides that were reported by the laboratory; however, they were determined to be invalid due to possible laboratory error.
+The error has since been corrected.